 A credit card can be a two-edged sword.
-Use it properly, and you’ll surely enjoy its convenience and the exclusive incentives that come with wise spending.
+Use it properly, and you’ll surely enjoy its advantages like convenience and the exclusive incentives that come with wise spending.
 Overuse it, and the debts that you ignore will come back to bite you.

 Paying off credit card debt should be second nature to you—very much like how you settle your monthly electric bills or home mortgage.
 But even the most responsible credit card user will struggle with their balances, especially during this pandemic when people can’t go to work or they’re compelled to accept reduced salaries.
 Regardless, you’ll find a way out if you know how to pay off credit card debts.